humanitech-net/supply-trail/INSTALLATION.md

     - Install and set up PostgreSQL on your machine.
     - Create a PostgreSQL database and user for the app.
+    - Make sure it is running on your local machine with the appropriate setup

 4.  ## **Create .local.env File**